-As part of our oversight of our key service providers, we introduced a more formal annual review process with Troy in 2023 and this has been repeated in 2024.
-The review process is led by Mandy Clements and includes open discussions with all the Directors and several members of the senior team at Troy.
+As part of our oversight of our key service providers, we conduct a formal annual review process with Troy.
+The review process is led by Mandy Clements and includes open discussions with all the PAT Directors and several members of the senior team at Troy.
 We have all found this to be a positive and helpful exercise.
 In summary, our relationship with Troy continues to be excellent and we are increasingly benefitting from access to the shared resources and focused support from the wider Troy team.
-We now hold two Board meetings each year in the Troy offices in London which is helping us to get to know more members of the Troy team and to deepen our relationship on a broader base.
-As our shareholder funds continue to be above £1.5 billion, we are benefitting from the revised fee structure agreed in 2021.
+We now hold at least two Board meetings each year in the Troy offices in London which is helping us to get to know more members of the Troy team and to deepen our relationship on a broader base.
+As our shareholder funds continue to be above £1.5 billion, we continue to benefit from the revised fee structure agreed in 2021.
 Details of the fee structure are shown on page 15.
-We also pay particular attention to ensuring the competitiveness of our ongoing charges ratio, which was 0.65% for the year ended 30 April 2024, having reduced from 0.89% in 2013 and remains in line with last year's figure.
+We also pay particular attention to ensuring the competitiveness of our ongoing charges ratio, which was 0.67% for the year ended 30 April 2025, having reduced from 0.89% in 2013 and is a small increase from last year's figure of 0.65%.

-We had adopted a similar annual review process with Juniper in 2022 and have now completed our third review cycle.
+We adopt a similar annual review process with Juniper Partners.
 As with Troy, this process is led by Mandy Clements.
-Our relationship with Juniper, which provides our administrative, company secretarial, AIFM and discount control services, continues to be excellent with a very open and supportive culture.
-Juniper provides a first-class service to the Company and works in close association with Troy to provide a seamless service to the PAT Board and shareholders.
+Our relationship with Juniper Partners, which provides our administrative, company secretarial, AIFM and discount control services, continues to be excellent with a very open and supportive culture.
+Juniper Partners provides a first-class service to the Company and works in close association with Troy to provide a seamless service to the PAT Board and shareholders.